British and Dominions Imperial Studios: History

 The support buildings at Borehamwood that remained after the fire were sold off to various companies including Frank Landsdown Ltd, which opened a film vault service.
 The Rank Organisation bought the music stage for the production of documentary films.
-It later became the headquarters of the film and sound-effect library, Cinesound Effects Library Ltd. In 1996, a plaque was placed at the location of the former studio.
+It later became the headquarters of the film and sound-effect library, Cinesound Effects Library Ltd.

+In 1944, D & P Holdings, a subsidiary of General Cinema Finance Corporation, acquired British and Dominions Film Corporation.

+In 1996, a plaque was placed at the location of the former studio.